nxskok/pasias/docs/03-data-summaries.md

-The ones shown here are all *after noon*, and the Julian date in the data file appears as one more than the one calculated by ``lubridate-.
+The ones shown here are all *after noon*, and the Julian date in the data file appears as one more than the one calculated by `lubridate`.
 What has actually happened is a quirk of how tibbles are displayed: they show 3 significant digits, *rounded*.
-The Julian dates given by ``yday- are the whole-number part, so the ones in the data value are that plus more than 0.5, which will round *up*.
+The Julian dates given by `yday- are the whole`number part, so the ones in the data value are that plus more than 0.5, which will round *up*.
 The first line of code below displays 6 significant digits rather than only three: